 - An undergraduate is the first author (faculty and graduate students can be authors, just not the first author)

 - Post-bac students working as professional lab assistants may also be first authors

-- The poster is from someone affiliated with the CBN or a psychology department.
-We welcome presenters from all schools and organizations, including those not affiliated with Georgia State University.
+- The student’s poster is affiliated with the CBN or a psychology department

 Appropriate Presentation Topics

 Proposals may address any area of psychology and/or the scientific study of human development.
 The research may be completed or in progress.
 If the research is in progress there must be data analysis of the already-collected data.